How to Write a Great Resignation Letter and Help Your Career

 As you already may be aware, certain members of your management staff do not adhere to company policy and/or EEO regulations.
 Because no solution is forthcoming in the near future, I must regretfully submit my resignation from a job that I have loved.

-If you have not had unhappy, even abusive experiences on the job you are leaving, then you can usually use the sample resignation letter I have provided below.
+If you have not had unhappy or even abusive experiences on the job you are leaving, then you can usually use the sample resignation letter I have provided below.

 You can add specifics to the letter, such as some of the exact benefits you appreciated: a free class provided by the company, payment of college tuition offered by the firm, a well-managed daycare center for your child at work, and any number of other positive offerings and perks.

-Offering a profession letter to end your employment will make your employer a strong link in a chain of contacts you will appreciate in the future.
+Offering a professional letter to end your employment will make your employer a strong link in a chain of contacts you will appreciate in the future.

 [First Name, Last Name]